quotient-im/gtad/README.md

-  the purpose of proper rendering you will likely need to pass (and use in your Mustache templates) additional information about the mapped type - e.g., whether the type is copyable, whether it should be wrapped up in another type in case a parameter is optional, or which import - a file for `#include`, in C/C++ - should be added).
+  the purpose of proper rendering you will likely need to pass (and use in your Mustache templates) additional information about the mapped type - e.g., whether the type is copyable, whether it should be wrapped up in another type in case a parameter is optional, or which import - for C/C++ it's a file for `#include` - should be added).
 To address that, GTAD has a concept of _type attributes_: every type can have an arbitrary number of "attributes" with arbitrary (except `type`) names, modeled as string-to-string or string-to-list mappings. `imports` is an example of a string-to-list mapping.

-  At the moment GTAD special-cases this attribute: in addition to just passing it along with the type name, it adds its contents to a "global" (per input file) deduplicated set, in order to allow painless generation of `#include` blocks in C/C++ code.
-This will be made more generic in the future.
+  At the moment GTAD special-cases `imports`: in addition to just passing this attribute along with the type name, it adds its contents to a "global" (per input file) deduplicated set, to simplify generation of import/include blocks.
+Since some of imports come from `$ref` keys in API descriptions (see below), GTAD also translates the original `$ref` path to a form suitable to import the respective data structure in the target language.
+  Before GTAD 0.8, that was really hardcoded to C/C++; GTAD used the first extension in a given (`data` or `api`) subsection of `templates` to append to the relative path and added quotes to paths that didn't have it.
+  GTAD 0.8 introduced a concept of _import renderers_, Mustache templates that allow some basic configuration of the import transformation.
+This is discussed in a dedicated section below.

 - `+set/+on` statement allows you to apply type attributes to several mappings at once: